 In the event your client has a liability due to insufficient withholdings made by their employer, inform them that there may be updates necessary to their form W-4 to accurately cover their liability in future years.
 Changes in life circumstances may cause discrepancies between the amount withheld and the amount that should have been withheld.
 You may share the following link for their convenience: https://www.irs.gov/individuals/irs-withholding-calculator.

-Typical changes in withholding that must be reported to employer within 10 days:
+Typical changes in withholding that must be reported to an employer within 10 days:

 Your divorce, if you have been claiming married status.